ISO 26262-Compliant Safety Analysis Methods

 The Purpose of Safety Analyses

-ISO 26262 defines functional safety as: "Absence of unreasonable risk due to hazards caused by malfunctioning behavior of E/E systems" (ISO 26262:2018).
-Typically, malfunctions in E/E systems are caused by two types of failures:
+ISO 26262 standard defines functional safety as: "absence of unreasonable risk due to hazards caused by malfunctioning behavior of E/E systems"[ISO 26262:2018].
+Typically, the malfunctions in E/E systems are caused by two types of failures:

-Therefore, the aim of safety analyses is to ensure that the risk of safety goal violations due to systematic or random failures is sufficiently low.
+Consequently, the aim of safety analyses is to ensure that the risk of safety goal violations due to systematic or random failures is sufficiently low.

 Scope of Safety Analyses

-The scope of safety analyses include:
+The scope of safety analyses includes:

-• Identification of additional safety requirements for detection of faults / failures.
+• Identification of additional safety requirements for detection of faults/failures

-• Determination of the required responses to detected faults / failures.
+• Determination of the required responses to detected faults/failures

-• Identification of additional measures to verify that the safety goals or safety requirements are complied with.
+• Identification of additional measures to verify that the safety goals or safety requirements are complied with

 Implementation of Safety Analyses

-• Identify new hazards not previously identified during the HARA
+• Identify new hazards not previously identified during the HARA analysis

-• Identify potential causes of such failures
+• Identify potential causes of faults/failures

-• Support the definition of safety measures for fault prevention / fault control
+• Support the definition of safety measures for fault prevention/fault control

 • Support the verification of safety concepts, safety requirements